helgoboss/helgobox/doc/user-guide.md

     - In the *Category* dropdown, choose *Virtual*.
     - As *Type*, choose *Button* if your control element is a sort of button (something which you can press) and *Multi* in all other cases.
-    - Use for each control element a unique combination of *Type* and *Number*, starting with number *1* and counting.
+    - Use for each control element a unique combination of *Type* and *ID*, starting with number *1* and counting.
         - Example: It's okay and desired to have one control element mapped to "Multi 1" and one to "Button 1".
     - Just imagine the "8 generic knobs + 8 generic buttons" layout which is typical for lots of popular controllers.
       You can easily model that by assigning 8 multis and 8 buttons.